Allergy Shots in Columbia, SC: What to Know

 Healthy Connections covers allergy testing and SCIT through five MCOs with specialist referral.

 Curex accepts most major South Carolina insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Columbia.
+At $129/month for at-home SCIT allergy shots, Curex provides long-term immunotherapy without requiring weekly clinic visits.

 Allergy Shot Resources